caam-37830/caam37830_2021.github.io/syllabus.md

 ## Course Format

-This course is scheduled to meet T/TH 9:30 AM–10:50 PM.
+This course is scheduled to meet T/TH 9:30 AM–10:50 AM.

 Classes will be in person.
 Some material (including video) may be posted in extra to lectures to help students in assignments.